Ultimaker/um-rootfs_debian_armhf/README.md

 * UPDATE_ROOTFS_SOURCE     - This is the directory within the toolbox root that contains the update files.
                              It is used e.g. in the 'update_files.sh' script as the source directory for the update files.
-* SYSTEM_UPDATE_DIR        - The system update directory is a directory within the toolbox root that contains the system configuration scripts.
-The configuration files can be found in '/etc/system_update', i.e. the partition table and exclude list file.
-The system configuration scripts can be found in the same directory post-fixed with '.d' (/etc/system_update.d).
+* SYSTEM_UPDATE_CONF_DIR   - The system update directory is a directory within the toolbox root that contains the system update configuration.
+The configuration files can be found in '/etc/jedi_system_update', i.e. the partition table and exclude list file.
+* SYSTEM_UPDATE_SCRIPT_DIR - The system update scripts directory is a directory within the toolbox root that contains the system update scripts.
+The system update scripts can be found in (/usr/libexec/jedi_system_update.d).

 ## Updating the docker image in the docker registry
 We only want to update the docker image when required and we only want to do this after quality